sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Open the `Loans.json` file.

     The `Loans.json` file is used to track the loan status of each book.
-You can use the `Loans.json` file to verify that the availability status of Book One and Book Nine is correct.
+You can use the `Loans.json` file to verify that the availability status of Book One and Book Two is correct.

     The updated `Loans.json` file should be located in either the `Library.Console\bin\Debug\net8.0\Json` folder or `Library.Console\Json` folder.